 14. Atlanta BeltLine

-Once a busy rail corridor, then nothing more than abandoned land for many years, the Atlanta BeltLine has been slowly converted into a multi-use trail connecting up many of the metropolitan area’s neighbourhoods.
+Once a busy rail corridor, then nothing more than abandoned land for many years, the Atlanta BeltLine has been slowly converted into a multi-use trail connecting up many of the metropolitan area’s neighborhoods.

-Stemming from a master’s degree project written by a student at Georgia Tech University, the BeltLine runs as a ribbon of paved trail 35 kilometres long, reaching out beyond either side of Atlanta’s central business district.
+Stemming from a master’s degree project written by a student at Georgia Tech University, the BeltLine runs as a ribbon of paved trail 22 miles long, reaching out beyond either side of Atlanta’s central business district.

 It connects up green spaces including Piedmont Park and Inman Park on the Eastside Trail, and Mozley Park and Adair Park on the Westside.